Eugene Lipov: Background

-Born in the Soviet-controlled Ukraine, Lipov and his family emigrated to the United States in 1973.
+Born in the Ukrainian SSR, Lipov and his family emigrated to the United States in 1973.
 Once settled in Chicago, his father Gregory, a cardiovascular surgeon, and his mother Mary, an endocrinologist, were among the first group of physicians to take care of local Russian émigrés.
 Both Lipov and his older brother Sergei went on to have careers in medicine as adults.

 Education

 A Frances W. Parker School (Chicago) graduate, Lipov received his bachelor's in biochemistry from Northwestern University in 1980.
 A medical degree from Feinberg School of Medicine followed in 1984, and Lipov moved to Cook County Hospital/University of Illinois for a surgical residency.
 He spent two years in an anesthesiology residency at the University of Illinois before completing his training at Rush St Luke's with advanced training in pain management.

 Pain management research & treatment

-Lipov's PTSD research earned him an invitation to testify before the U.S. House Committee on Veteran's Affairs in 2010.
-His work also garnered references from former Congressman Rahm Emanuel, then Senator Barack Obama, and Senator Richard Durbin, among others.
-President Obama wrote: "There is a growing body of evidence to suggest that PTSD is afflicting a growing number of our heroic service members.
-[It] is important to consider any new approaches that may hold potential for helping our service members get the care they need."

 Lipov's scholarly research and interests include the development of new approaches for pain conditions, and old approaches for new indications.
 He has developed a new stimulator approach called the "Hybrid Stimulator" for back and leg pain.
 He was also the first to report a successful use of stellate ganglion block for hot flashes and PTSD.

+Lipov's PTSD research earned him an invitation to testify before the U.S. House Committee on Veteran's Affairs in 2010.
+His work also garnered references from former Congressman Rahm Emanuel, then Senator Barack Obama, and Senator Richard Durbin, among others.